mbaker28/C-Bar-Horsemanship-Project-Source/README.md

 python manage.py test tests.ClassNameToTest.function_to_test
 ```

+__Note:__ You can append ` --settings cb_info_db.settings_test` to the above
+commands to run the tests using SQLite 3.
+This backend allows the test database
+to be created in memory instead of disk, massively speeding up the test process.
+However, __you should always run tests at least once without the postfix to make
+sure they pass.__

 ### Coverage Reports

 Coverage reports are useful for telling you what needs to be tested.
 To generate